 True cost of leads

-The consequence of underperforming leads is enormous – from metrics such as cost per lead, multi-buyer conversion, average initial sale to cost per buyer.
-Indications are that a hidden deficiency to turn first-time customers into repeat buyers seriously understates the true cost of customer acquisition.
-Lead generation should not stop with the initial sale, rather it should cultivate prospects that contribute to maximizing long-term franchise value.
-This can only happen through continuing repeat purchases and higher level of engagement.
+The consequence of under-performing leads is enormous – from metrics such as cost per lead, multi-buyer conversion, average initial sale to cost per buyer.
+A hidden problem with turning first-time customers into repeat buyers seriously increases the true cost of customer acquisition.
+Lead generation should not stop with the initial sale.
+Rather it should cultivate prospects to maximize long-term value.
+This can only happen through repeat purchases and higher level of engagement.

 What you can do

 So how can you reap the benefits of this promise?
 Identify the symptoms, then interpret the signals and take decisive corrective action so these leads never slip into the no man’s land.
-Let us discuss each of these stages in detail.
+We’ll discuss each of these stages in detail:

 There are many reasons why a customer may not make a second purchase.
-But a significant reason often is that there is no follow-up.
+But a significant, frequent reason is simply that there is no follow-up.
 By establishing a proactive process, you can extend the ROI of lead generation significantly through simple steps that resonate with the shiny, new customer.